Town of Silverthorne, CO

 When asked why she joined Town Council, Ann-Marie said "My dad has always said that if you don’t participate then you really need to shut the heck up!
 One of the reasons that I love Silverthorne is because in every sense of the word, we are a community, and our growth and vibe come from the ideas, the volunteerism, the participation and the hard work of our community members.
 I’m proud to live here and serving on Town Council is my way of participating in our community and hopefully making it a more enjoyable place."

 Ann-Marie has lived in Silverthorne for 15 years and loves being outdoors.
-She enjoys skiing both resorts and backcountry terrain, along with hiking, biking, paddle boarding and golfing.
+She enjoys skiing resorts and backcountry terrain, along with hiking, biking, paddle boarding and golfing.
 While she says that she is a lousy fly fisherwoman, she sure loves being on the river.
 Ann-Marie's favorite thing about living in Silverthorne is seeing a friend or neighbor out on a trail and knowing that we all live in a pretty special place.

-Mark Leidal, Assistant Town Manager
+Mark Leidal, Interim Town Manager

-There’s a lot brewing in town thanks to leaders like Assistant Town Manager Mark Leidal making important decisions about development and growth alongside the passionate citizens of Silverthorne.
+There’s a lot brewing in town thanks to leaders like Interim Town Manager Mark Leidal making important decisions about development and growth alongside the passionate citizens of Silverthorne.
 With a sharp focus on economic and community development, along with a passion for urban renewal, Mark oversees the execution of Silverthorne’s Comprehensive and Urban Renewal Plans, as well as the Public Works Department, including the utility and engineering functions.
 He is also responsible for business development.

 Joanne Cook, Assistant Town Manager